Currently we test and support the following browsers:

 A primary goal of the program is to encourage students to pursue a career in cancer research, either as a laboratory-based scientist or a physician scientist.
 Thus, qualified students with an interest in cancer research are particularly encouraged to apply.

-Departments or divisions include anesthesiology (medical students only), biochemistry, chemical biology & therapeutics, developmental neurobiology, diagnostic imaging (medical students and physics or biomedical engineering majors only), epidemiology and cancer control (medical students), oncology (a few clinical positions for medical students and a few lab positions for others), immunology, infectious diseases, neuro-oncology (one medical student only), nursing research (nursing majors only), pathology, pharmaceutical sciences, psychology (psychology majors only), radiation oncology (medical students and physics or biomedical engineering majors only), and structural biology.
+Departments or divisions include anesthesiology (medical students only), cell & molecular biology, chemical biology & therapeutics, developmental neurobiology, diagnostic imaging (medical students and physics or biomedical engineering majors only), epidemiology and cancer control (medical students), oncology (a few clinical positions for medical students and a few lab positions for others), immunology, infectious diseases, neuro-oncology (one medical student only), nursing research (nursing majors only), pathology, pharmaceutical sciences, psychology (psychology majors only), radiation oncology (medical students and physics or biomedical engineering majors only), and structural biology.

 Students participating in the Pediatric Oncology Education program will receive training in a superb academic environment created by the interaction of committed basic scientists, research-oriented physicians, and postdoctoral fellows.
 Depending on their special interests, trainees will spend their rotations in a clinical research or a laboratory research setting.
 Trainees will be matched with a faculty mentor who shares their research interests and will participate in the mentor's ongoing research projects.
 Trainees are required to attend a core lecture series ("Lunch & Learn") designed specifically for them, as well as other weekly St. Jude conferences, including leukemia-lymphoma conference and tumor board.

-Sixty-one US citizen students from 52 schools in 24 states, Puerto Rico, and the District of Columbia will participate in POE 2013.
-Their average undergraduate GPA is 3.83 on a 4.0 scale.
-They include 18 medical students, 38 undergraduates (including May 2013 graduates), four graduate students, and one first-year post-baccalaureate student.
-Three college sophomores are in the 2013 class; all others are further along in their academic careers.
-Fourteen 2013 participants are prior class members returning for a second POE rotation.
+Fifty-one US citizen students from 39 schools in 20 states and the District of Columbia will participate in POE 2014.
+Their average undergraduate GPA is 3.80 on a 4.0 scale.
+They include 17 medical students, 30 undergraduates (including May 2014 graduates), two graduate students, one PharmD student, and one first-year post-baccalaureate student.
+Ten 2014 participants are prior class members returning for an additional POE rotation.